-Sanitarians perform laboratory and field tests to monitor the environment and investigate sources of pollution, including those that effect health.
+Sanitarians perform laboratory and field tests to monitor the environment and investigate sources of pollution, including those that affect health.
 Sanitarians may also collect samples of gases, soil, water, and other materials for testing and take corrective actions as assigned.

 Overall employment of occupational health and safety specialists and technicians is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations, according to the BLS.